 “Deposition” can be a very intimidating word for someone who isn’t used to the inside of a courtroom, especially knowing that your words can have very real legal weight in your case.
-It doesn’t have to be a scary experience, however, especially if you’re prepared for the experience and have somebody with experience by your side.
-Here are a few of the questions we hear the most when we’re helping out people in North Metro Atlanta with giving depositions in all kinds of cases including personal injury, malpractice, family law, business disputes, and more .
+However, it doesn’t have to be a scary experience, especially if you’re prepared for the experience and have a knowledgeable and experienced legal representative by your side.
+We strongly encourage you to have legal representation, as it can make the process much more manageable and provide you with the necessary support.
+Here are a few of the questions we hear the most when helping people in North Metro Atlanta give depositions in various cases, including personal injury, malpractice, family law, business disputes, and more.

 Where Does the Deposition Take Place?

-First of all, as with everything else, coronavirus has disrupted this process but not made it impossible.
+First, as with everything else, the coronavirus has disrupted this process but has not made it impossible.
 Since quarantine began, we’ve been helping clients by conducting interviews, negotiations, and even depositions over the phone or virtually through video conferencing software.
-As long as all parties consent and the deposition is properly recorded by a court official, this is a perfectly legitimate means to take a deposition.
+As long as all parties consent and a court official properly records the deposition, this is a perfectly legitimate means to take a deposition.

-The larger point is that, under ordinary circumstances, this isn’t a proceeding that needs to take place in a court room or a judge’s chambers.
-Usually this takes place in the office of either a lawyer or a court reporter.
-While what happens at a deposition carries the weight of the court, you can expect it to be a less formal proceeding than a courtroom procedure.
+The larger point is that, under ordinary circumstances, this isn’t a proceeding that must occur in a courtroom or a judge’s chambers.
+Usually, this takes place in the office of either a lawyer or a court reporter.
+While what happens at a deposition carries the weight of the court, it’s important to remember that it’s a less formal proceeding than a courtroom procedure.
+This should help alleviate some of the intimidation and make you feel more at ease.

 Who Will Be at My Deposition?

-If you have representation your lawyer or a representative from their office will be there with you.
-On the other side you can expect there to be legal representation for whoever is on the other side of your dispute, as well as a representative from their insurance company (if applicable to your case.)
-Most vitally, there will be a court stenographer to accurately record every word spoken throughout the deposition.
+If you have representation, your lawyer or a representative from their office will be there with you.
+On the other side, you can expect legal representation from whoever is on the other side of your dispute and a representative from their insurance company (if applicable to your case).
+Most vitally, a court stenographer will record every word spoken throughout the deposition accurately.
 This is very important, as the testimony given during the deposition will be used throughout any mediation/negotiations or courtroom trial proceedings.
+The court stenographer’s role is to transcribe the entire deposition, ensuring that a verbatim record is available for future reference.
+They are a neutral party, not affiliated with either side, and their sole responsibility is to accurately record the proceedings.

 What Can I Expect to Happen at My Deposition?